Dylan Solomon Kraus: Holy Unrest

 The repeated symbols, geometric forms, and sinking posthuman cities (or are they floating in fog?) cast patterns that are elusive and yet familiar, as if from a dream we wake from, grasping to remember.

 Dylan Solomon Kraus (b.
 1987 in Ohio, US) is a multidisciplinary artist who lives and works in New York.
-Kraus graduated with a Bachelor of Fine Arts degree from Cooper Union in 2015.
+He graduated with a Bachelor of Fine Arts degree from Cooper Union in 2015.
 Recent solo exhibitions include That Which Reveals Itself to Those It May Concern, Mamoth, London and The Shining, Entrance, New York.
 Kraus has also exhibited in a number of group exhibitions including Everything is Personal, Tramps, New York, Horology, Jack Hanley Gallery, New York, Monotypes with Friends, Entrance, New York and The Skies and the Atmosphere Most Luscious, James Fuentes, New York.
-Kraus has upcoming solo exhibitions at Alpine Rech in London and at Peres Projects’ new gallery space in Seoul.
+Kraus has upcoming solo exhibitions at Almine Rech in London and at Peres Projects’ new gallery space in Seoul.

 Since the gallery’s inception, Peres Projects has operated project spaces and presented important exhibitions of contemporary art internationally.
 Currently it has locations in Berlin, Seoul and Milan.
 Our new Milan gallery is located at Piazza Belgioioso 2.
 Open Monday – Friday 11 am to 6 pm.